SpaceCHI 2026 at the NASA Ames Research Center,

 - Originality: Novel contributions to the field.

 At least one author of each accepted paper must register for and attend the conference to present their work.
-Remote participation is possible.
+Remote participation and presentation is perfectly fine.
 By submitting a paper, authors confirm that neither this paper nor a closely related version is under submission or will be submitted elsewhere before notification by SpaceCHI.
-All submissions are made using CMT by following this link.
+All submissions will be made using CMT (link will be made available soon).

-For those who do not secure an on-site spot, we offer a remote participation option via Zoom, allowing attendees to follow all presentations and discussions.
-The registration fee for remote participation is reduced.
+For those who do not wish to attend the conference on-site, we offer a remote participation option via Teams, allowing attendees to follow all presentations and discussions.

 Registration